radonhus/bth-mvc-proj/README.md

 4. Run `php artisan key:generate` to set the `APP_KEY` variable of the `.env`-file.
 5. Run `php -S localhost:1234 -t public` to start a local PHP development server running at port 1234.
 6. Navigate to `http://localhost:1234/`to access the application.
+7. Before online publication, edit the rewrite parameters in `public/.htaccess` to reflect your URL.

 Results and user data is stored in an SQLite database.
 The database contains example users and results.
 If you prefer an empty database, run the SQL file